Updated April 2026

 You can use either personal or business bank statements - the key difference is the expense factor.

 Which one to use depends on how your money flows.
 If you pay yourself from a business account into a personal account, using the personal statements can sometimes result in higher qualifying income.
 But if most of your deposits go straight into a business account, that's what we'll use.
-I help clients figure out which approach gives them the best shot.
+I help clients figure out which approach gives them the strongest position.

 What Are the Requirements?

-Bank statement loans fall under the non-QM (Non-Qualified Mortgage) category, which means the requirements are a bit different from conventional or FHA:
+Bank statement loans fall under the non-QM (Non-Qualified Mortgage) category - meaning they don't meet the CFPB's Qualified Mortgage definition - which means the requirements are a bit different from conventional or FHA:

 What Gets Excluded from the Deposit Count?